Matias-Libes-De-Geyter/MLP-pattern-recognition/README.md

 After training on the whole train database, the model provides an **accuracy of $$96.779$$%** when tested on MNIST database's test files.

+- In parallel, the code on CUDA ran two to four times faster than the basic C++ code.
+It is an interesting result that could be useful in the future.

 ### Discussion
 - As we can see of the plots, the accuracy rises quite quickly, before settling.
 This could mean that the model doesn't have to be ran this long to get a good accuracy.
 - Also, the tests runs well on MNIST database, but when drawing numbers, the accuracy drops.
 This could be because the numbers of the database used for training are all centered, and that the way they were generated was different than mine.
 I tried to implement a gradient around the brush to fit the MNIST database-style and it gave better results, but it wasn't enough.